List of Rebelde Way characters: Guido Lassen

 Guido Lassen is one of Pablo's best friends, along with Tomás.
 He is portrayed by Diego Mesaglio.
 He is one of the rowdiest boys in Elite Way but a supportive friend.
-At first, Pablo and Guido were not close at first, but because Pablo had a huge fight with Tomás (who was secretly dating Vico), Guido becomes his best friend.
+Pablo and Guido were not close at first, but because Pablo had a huge fight with Tomás (who was secretly dating Vico), Guido becomes his best friend.
 After Pablo reconciles with Tomás, Guido becomes best friends with him, too.
-During the second half of season one it was revealed that Guido, who value other people's opinions a lot, was a member of the Logia because they threatened to tell everyone that his family was not always wealthy.
+During the second half of season one it was revealed that Guido, who values other people's opinions a lot, was a member of the Logia because they threatened to tell everyone that his family was not always wealthy, due he is the son of a family of butchers and is often ashamed of them.
 Even though he helped his classmates stop the Logia in the end, he was temporarily expelled from school.

 He once pretended to like Feli as a favor to Mía and in return he thought that Mía would become his girlfriend.